PaddlePaddle/VisualDL/docs/how_to_dev_frontend_en.md

 This command will go through `package.json` and install the dependencies in the local node_modules folder.

-## San
+## Vue

-San is a JavaScript component framework that helps the developer to implement web component in MVVM architecture pattern.
+Vue is a JavaScript component framework that helps the developer to implement web component in MVVM architecture pattern.

-San allows you to define a self-contained view model in a .san file and attach view model objects to DOM objects.
+Vue allows you to define a self-contained view model in a .vue file and attach view model objects to DOM objects.

-To learn more about [san](https://github.com/ecomfe/san)
+To learn more about [Vue](https://vuejs.org/)

 ## ECharts